1technophile/OpenMQTTGateway/README.md

 TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Some usefull commands to test gateway with mosquitto Subscribe to the subject for data receiption from RF signal mosquitto_sub -t home/433toMQTT

-Send data by MQTT to convert it on RF signal mosquitto_pub -t home/MQTTto433/ -m 1315153